Josian2004/s3-portfolio/Individual/README.md

 volumes:
     mcst_db_volume:
 ```
-This docker-compose file is a little bit different from the front-end file because, this file starts two containers.
+This docker-compose file is a little bit different from the front-end file because this file starts two containers.
 It will also start a MySQL v5 container with a Docker Volume to make sure the data isn't lost when the container is stopped and removed.
 Then it will start the back-end server with some environment variables and settings for the database connection.
 Because the back-end server won't start/run without a database, I've specified that the server depends on the database.
-Another nice feature is that because we have both containers in one file, it will also create a Docker network with both in it so the back-end can communicate with the database without using it's external IP-address.
+Another nice feature is that because we have both containers in one file, it will also create a Docker network with both in it so the back-end can communicate with the database without using its external IP address.
 Technically I don't have to expose port 25002 for the database but I like to have the ability to see the contents of the database externally.

 ### Pipeline
 #### Build Job